 Gui Pi Tang

-Gui Pi Wan is a tonifying formula that helps the Spleen regain strength and energy.
+Gui Pi Tang is a tonifying formula that helps the Spleen regain strength and energy.
 Since the Spleen is involved in energy production, stable moods, and immune function, this formula works to restore these functions and promote a healthy gut.
 This formula is best if you suffer from anxiety, poor sleep, fatigue, or brain fog.

 Mu Xiang Shun Qi Wan

-Bloating, gas, brain fog, bad breath, and irregular bowel movements are all signs that the digestive system is backed up and that there is an unhealthy balance of good and bad gut bacteria.
+Mu Xiang Shun Qi Wan is best for bloating, gas, brain fog, bad breath, and irregular bowel movements are all signs that the digestive system is backed up and that there is an unhealthy balance of good and bad gut bacteria.
 Mu Xiang Shun Qi Wan is effective in breaking up the stagnation, promoting waste and toxin elimination, and clearing the system so that healthy bacteria can thrive.
 This is best for those with a stronger, more robust constitution.
 If you are weak, fatigued, and thin, consider Gui Pi Tang or Si Jun Zi Tang.

 Gastro Comfort Tea

-If you tend to have abdominal pain, bloating, indigestion, or want to detox your digestive system, Gastro Comfort Tea is a great way to start repairing the gut.
+Gastro Comfort Tea is best if you tend to have abdominal pain, bloating, indigestion, or want to detox your digestive system, Gastro Comfort Tea is a great way to start repairing the gut.
 You can drink one tea daily for ongoing support or start a two-week detox by drinking 3-5 cups of Gastro Comfort Tea daily.

-Curing Pills: Symptom Relief
+Curing Pills: Sysmptom Relief

 Curing Pills are an amazing remedy for when you’ve overdone it with the heavy or indulgent foods.
 This formula helps to relieve food poisoning, nausea, vomiting, diarrhea, gas, bloating, overeating, and even hangovers.
 This formula is meant to be used for symptom relief and should not be used as a daily formula to restore health.